Class CfnService

 PropagateTags

-Specifies whether to propagate the tags from the task definition or the service to the tasks in the service.
+Specifies whether to propagate the tags from the task definition to the task.

 public virtual string PropagateTags { get; set; }